-Because occupations involving physical labor dominate the local economy, Hampton is generally considered to be a blue-collar town.
-42.06% of the Hampton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Hampton, you'll notice that it is more blue-collar than most other communities in America.
+42.06% of Hampton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Hampton is a city of sales and office workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Hampton who work in sales jobs (10.42%), office and administrative support (8.54%), and management occupations (7.17%).

 In terms of college education, the citizens of Hampton rank slightly lower than the national average.
 14.51% of adults 25 and older in Hampton have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.